Azure/azure-powershell/src/Storage/Storage.Management/help/Az.Storage.md

 Creates a stored access policy for an Azure storage table.

 ### [Remove-AzDataLakeGen2Item](Remove-AzDataLakeGen2Item.md)
-Remove a file or folder.
+Remove a file or directory.

 ### [Remove-AzRmStorageContainer](Remove-AzRmStorageContainer.md)
 Removes a Storage blob container